microsoft/vscode-docs/docs/getstarted/settings.md

 The easiest way to reset VS Code back to the default settings is to clear your user `settings.json` file contents in the Settings editor.
 Delete everything between the two curly braces, save the file, and VS Code will go back to using the default values.

-### When does it make sense to use workspace settings?
+### When does it make sense to use workspace or folder settings?

-If you're using a workspace that needs custom settings but you don't want to apply them to your other VS Code projects.
+If you're using a workspace or folder that needs custom settings but you don't want to apply them to your other VS Code workspaces or folders.
 A good example is language-specific linting rules.